keystonejs/keystone/docs/api/authentication.md

 | `list`   | `String`       | (required) | The list that contains an authenticated item, for example a user. |
 | `config` | `Object`       | `{}`       | Strategy-specific config options.                                 |

-_Note_: Different authentication strategies may have additional config options.
+> **Note:** Different authentication strategies may have additional config options.
 See the documentation for individual authentication strategies for more details.

 ### `type`